 How to edit video for Instagram

 Instagram video editor is pretty good but limited.
-If you’re serious about the stuff you make, you should consider the proper video editor that will be a perfect match taking into account your budget, skills and operation system you use.
+If you’re serious about the stuff you make, you should consider the proper video editor that will be a perfect match taking into account your budget, skills, and the operation system you use.

-If you’re PC user with Windows 10 OS, we highly recommend Animotica.
+If you’re a PC user with Windows 10 OS, we highly recommend Animotica.

 If you’re Mac OS user, we recommend you iMovie.

-We don’t recommend to use online video editors as desktop options are usually faster and more reliable as you’re not dependent on your network in this case.
+We don’t recommend using online video editors as desktop options are usually faster and more reliable as you’re not dependent on your network in this case.

 Here are a couple of video guides designed to answer most of your questions.